shivharis/turtlebot3_wiki/docs/source/bringup.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.

 ..
+NOTE:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.

+..
 WARNING:: Follow the instructions and do at your ``TurtleBot`` without roscore command.

 ..
 WARNING:: Check if the IP addresses on each devices are set correctly.